malthesers/hogwarts/README.md

 Made as part of KEA's multimedia design, during third semester front-end development course.

-Assume the role of a Hogwarts system administrator at https://malthesers.github.io/hogwarts/.
+Assume the role of a Hogwarts system administrator [right here](https://malthesers.github.io/hogwarts/).

 There is a ~5% chance that the student list might not be displayed.
 If it happens, simply reload.